spdk/spdk/doc/blob.md

 full.
 This allows the blobstore to easily stick to its commitment to never block, but may require the user to provide their own queueing layer.

-The NVMe specification has added support for specifying priorities on the hardware queues.
-With a traditional filesystem and storage stack, however, there is no reasonable way to map an I/O from an arbitrary thread to a particular hardware queue to be processed with the priority requested.
-The blobstore solves this by allowing the user to create channels with priorities, which map directly to priorities on NVMe hardware queues.
-The user can then choose the priority for an I/O by sending it on the appropriate channel.
-This is incredibly useful for many databases where data intake operations need to run with a much higher priority than background scrub and compaction operations in order to stay within quality of service requirements.
-Note that many NVMe devices today do not yet support queue priorities, so the blobstore considers this feature optional.

 ## The Basics

 The blobstore defines a hierarchy of three units of disk space.
 The smallest are